On April 2nd 2015 I went to work to discover the school had closed overnight. My colleagues and I were bewildered and heartbroken.

 Others are huge and painful.
 The shock, pain and distress we feel knock us sideways!
 Denial is a common response, as is anger, along with frustration, anxiety, despair.

-It’s ok to flounder around in these feelings for a while.
+It’s ok to wallow around in these feelings for a while.
 Find a shoulder to cry and moan on.
+Choose a word that sums up how you feel – furious, heartbroken, resentful etc – and own the feeling.
 Vent with a spouse or a close friend.
 Take pen to paper and journal.
 Punch the pillow.
 I have a friend who goes down to the bottom of her garden and shouts and screams.
 Whatever works.

 And then it’s time to deal with the disappointment.